 If all the Commonwealth's swap agreements had been terminated as of the end of FY16, the Commonwealth would have been required to make a payment of this magnitude.
 Although the Commonwealth has the option of terminating its swap agreements at any time (and either make or receive any termination payment due), the Commonwealth's counterparties do not have such an option.
 Therefore, the Commonwealth would only have to make a payment of the amount estimated above if certain termination events occurred, as described below.
-Based on the terms and provisions of the swap agreements and the Commonwealth's current bond ratings, an involuntary termination due to an event of a counterparty, the Commonwealth would likely seek to maintain the existing hedge by replacing that counterparty with another.
+Based on the terms and provisions of the swap agreements and the Commonwealth's current bond ratings, an involuntary termination of the swap agreements due to an event of the Commonwealth is remote.
+In the case of a voluntary termination due to an event of a counterparty, the Commonwealth would likely seek to maintain the existing hedge by replacing that counterparty with another.
 In FY16, one of the Commonwealth's swap counterparties, Deutsche Bank AG, was downgraded by the ratings agencies triggering a termination event impacting two swap agreements with a total notional amount outstanding of \$112 million.
 The Commonwealth replaced these two swaps with the same commercial terms via a novation to a higher rated counterparty, Wells Fargo Bank, NA.